What is the Agile Manifesto?

 What is the difference between agile and waterfall methodologies?

-Thus the agile project management advocates constant learning and adapting in order to produce quality end products that perfectly satisfy the customer's requirements while keeping up with current technology trends.
+Thus the agile approach to project management advocates constant learning and adapting in order to produce quality end products that perfectly satisfy the customer's requirements while keeping up with current technology trends.

 - Linear and sequential approach